vherolf/transceiver-remote/README.md

 # transceiver-remote

-This is a arduino sketch for a esp32 to build a remote control that can send and receive mqtt messages.
+This is a sketch for a esp32 to build a remote control that can send and receive mqtt messages.
-The ESp32 connects to your wireless network and connects to your mqtt server.
+The Esp32 connects to your wireless network and connects to your mqtt server.

 Functions:
  - connect to your wifi
  - connect to your mqtt server